appstea/PaywallCraftExternal/README.md

 }
 ```

-To make subscription screens work as intended (to be shown from banner etc) you need to assign keyWindow to SDK somewhere in code:
+To make paywallcription screens work as intended (to be shown from upsell etc) you need to assign keyWindow to SDK somewhere in code:
 ```
-import SubsCraftCore
+import PaywallCraftCore

-Subs.core.keyWindow = window
+Paywall.core.keyWindow = window
 ```

 * To show Permissions screen:
 ```
-import SubsCraftCore
+import PaywallCraftCore

-await Subs.core.showPermissions(from: window)
+await Paywall.core.showPermissions(from: window)
 ```

-* To show Subscription screen:
+* To show Paywallcription screen:
 ```
-import SubsCraftCore
+import PaywallCraftCore

-await Subs.core.showSubs(from: window)
+await Paywall.core.showPaywall(from: window)
 ```

 * To perform ATT check:
 ```
-import SubsCraftCore
+import PaywallCraftCore

-await Subs.core.checkATT()
+await Paywall.core.checkATT()
 ```